boyter/boyter.org/content/posts/searchcode-is-being-rebooted.md

 1. It was inexpensive to run
 2. It was able to cover its own costs

 The first has not been true for a while now.
 The large index size 6.4 TB at last count, the RAM requirement of 100 GB and the number of CPU cores needed to use that RAM meant it needed a fairly decent server to run on.
-I had been running it via Hetzner (who a great BTW) to get the maximum value for money.
+I had been running it via Hetzner (who are great BTW) to get the maximum value for money.
 Which was fine up until point number two.

 The falling value of the Australian dollar.
 Hetzner bills in Euros, which is especially painful to me right now.
 Coupled with the bottom falling out of the Ad market, and rise of LLM's and zero click info meaning no click-thru's has resulted in an approximate 10x drop in advertising revenue.